-- A. The manager of surgery or his/her designee shall have full authority in the scheduling and rescheduling of surgery. - B. The operative schedule will routinely begin at 0730.
+- A. The manager of surgery or his/her designee shall have full authority in the scheduling and rescheduling of surgery. - B. The operative schedule will routinely begin at 0700.
 Exceptions to this start time may be made by the surgery manager or his/her designee. - C. Scheduling elective surgical cases should be accomplished as far in advance as possible and should occur during the duty hours of the surgery manager. - D. If the surgeon is delayed and wishes to change the scheduled surgery time, he/she or his representative shall notify the surgery manager and an attempt will be made to accommodate the change.
-In this instance, however, scheduled cases that are on time will have first priority. - E. If the surgeon wishes to cancel a case, it is his/her responsibility to inform the surgery manager and all others involved. - F. If the operating room availability is delayed, it is the responsibility of the surgery manager to notify the surgeon and to make arrangements to accommodate the surgeon if possible. - G. It is the responsibility of the surgeon or his/her representative to notify the director of surgery or the house supervisor in emergency surgical cases. - H. Emergency surgical cases always have priority when scheduling.
-Emergency surgery is defined as surgery which if delayed will compromise patient safety and could result either in, permanent disability, increased morbidity, or even death. - I. To maintain a schedule of operation, the following requirements should be met: - 1.
-The patient should present to the hospital at least 2 (two) hours prior to surgery if having a general anesthetic, and 1 (one) hour prior to surgery if having a local anesthetic.
-(Children under 5 (five) years or age may present 90 (ninety) minutes pre-operatively)
+In this instance, however, scheduled cases that on time will have priority. - E. If the surgeon wishes to cancel a case, it is his/her responsibility to inform the surgery manager and all others involved. - F. If the operating room availability is delayed, it is the responsibility of the surgery manager to notify the surgeon and to make arrangements to accommodate the surgeon if possible. - G. It is the responsibility of the surgeon or his/her representative to notify the Surgery on call nurse or the House Supervisor in emergency cases.
+The schedule of the nurse on call is available at the Hospital triage desk or the shift supervisor may be contacted. - H. Emergency surgical cases always have priority when scheduling.
+Emergency surgery is defined as surgery which if delayed will compromise patient safety and could result in either permanent disability, increased morbidity, or even death. - I. To maintain a schedule of operation, the following requirements should be met: - The patient should present to the hospital at least 2 (two) hours prior to surgery if having a general anesthetic, and 1 (one) hour prior to surgery if having a local anesthetic.
+(Children under 5 (five) years of age may present 90 (ninety) minutes pre-operatively)

-- 2. The patient should be in the operating room 15 (fifteen) minutes before the scheduled time of surgery.
+- 2. The patient should be in the operating room 15 (fifteen) minutes before the scheduled time for surgery.
 (This presumes that an operating room is available) - 3.
-The anesthesiologist should be in the Hospital 15 (fifteen)

-minutes before the scheduled time of surgery.

-- 4. The surgeon should be in the Hospital 15 (fifteen) minutes before the scheduled time of surgery (earlier if he/she wants to see the patient prior to surgery) - J. Pertinent information to be given at the time of scheduling will include: - 1.
+The Anesthesia Provider should be in the Hospital 30 (thirty) minutes before the scheduled time of surgery. - 4.
+The surgeon should be in the Hospital 15 (fifteen) before the scheduled time of surgery (earlier if he/she wants to see the patient prior to surgery) - J. Pertinent information to be given at the time of scheduling will include: - 1.
 Patient's name, phone number, and birth date - 2.
 Operative procedure to be performed - 3.
 Exact site of the operation (right or left when applicable) - 4.
 Operative position - 5.
 Possibility of intra-operative X-ray or need for pathologist presence - 6.
 Probable length of case (particularly if different from the usually required) - 7.
-Specific anesthesiologist (if specific one requested) - 8.
-Whether patient will be an inpatient or outpatient - 9.
+Specific anesthesiology provider (if specific one requested) - 8.
+Whether patient will be inpatient or outpatient - 9.
 Number of scrub persons needed - 10.
 Whether another physician will be assisting - 11.
 Insurance carrier (if any) - 12.
-Special equipment that may be required - K. It is the responsibility of the surgeon to notify his assistant whenever surgical assistance is needed. - L. The surgeon will inform the patient of the date and time of surgery and who will be assisting. (if any assistance is required) - M. The surgeon will give the patient the pre-operative instructions and pre-admission information as required. - N. The surgeon shall obtain consent for surgery. (preferably in his office for elective cases) - O. The surgeon shall be responsible for completing the required Medical Records pre and post-operatively as per the Medical Records Rules and Regulations in Article III of this document.
+Special equipment that may be needed - K. It is the responsibility of the surgeon to notify his assistant whenever surgical assistance is needed. - L. The surgeon will inform the patient of the date and time of surgery. - M. The surgeon will give the patient the pre-operative instructions and pre-admission information as required. - N. The surgeon shall obtain consent for surgery (preferably in his office for elective cases). - O. The surgeon shall be responsible for completing the required Medical Records preand post-operatively as per the Medical Records Rules and Regulations in Article III of this document.